How to Enhance their Productivity and Profitability?

 The caffeine content in coffee makes coffee an exciting drink that energizes people having it.
-The production of coffee needs temperature of 230 to 280C and rainfall up to 60 to 80 inches on an average annually.
+The production of coffee needs a temperature of 230 to 280C and rainfall up to 60 to 80 inches on average annually.
 The South Indian state of Kerala has a favorable climate along with a fairly dry spell of 70 to 90 days that makes it an ideal place to grow coffee.
-In Kerala, about 76,000 holdings with an average size of 1.1 hectare symbolizes small holder plantation but provides livelihood opportunities to 100,000 families, more importantly to agricultural laborers, women and children.
+In Kerala, about 76,000 holdings with an average size of 1.1 hectares symbolize smallholder plantation but provide livelihood opportunities to 100,000 families, more importantly to agricultural laborers, women, and children.

 Varieties of Coffee grown in India

-Coffee has been grown in India from early 17th century , though there is no consensus on how the cultivation began.
-There are currently many versions about how coffee came to be cultivated in India.
+Coffee has been grown in India from the early 17th century, though there is no consensus on how the cultivation began.
+There are currently many versions of how coffee came to be cultivated in India.

-About 90% holdings in Wayanad coffee region are below 2 hectares in size.
-These holdings are mainly owner-operated and casual wage labour is sparingly engaged.
-Though coffee is a labour-intensive plantation only large estate owners employ permanent and casual workers.
-Small and marginal farmers practise mixed farming; they shift crops according to the changes in market conditions.
+About 90% of holdings in the Wayanad coffee region are below 2 hectares in size.
+These holdings are mainly owner-operated and casual wage labor is sparingly engaged.
+Though coffee is a labor-intensive plantation only large estate owners employ permanent and casual workers.
+Small and marginal farmers practice mixed farming; they shift crops according to the changes in market conditions.
 Particularly, when coffee prices fall, they reduce working expenses on coffee and shift to other crops especially to pepper.
 Pepper vine and areca nuts are quite common in coffee gardens of small farmers.

-Robusta fetches lower prices in domestic and international market than Arabica.
+Robusta fetches lower prices in the domestic and international markets than Arabica.
 The brewing value of Robusta is also comparatively low.
-Though irrigation can increase yield of Robusta 60% to 70% small coffee growers do not provide irrigation due to high costs of sprinkler or drip irrigation system.
-Average lifespan of Robusta coffee plants is 60-80 years and require the least amount of pesticides.
+Though irrigation can increase the yield of Robusta 60% to 70% of small coffee growers do not provide irrigation due to the high costs of sprinkler or drip irrigation system.
+The average lifespan of Robusta coffee plants is 60-80 years and requires the least amount of pesticides.

 After the withdrawal of the Coffee Board, the vacuum created for some time has been to an extent replaced by private sector initiatives like Indian Coffee Trade Association (ICTA), which began auctioning on a periodic basis.
 There are also efforts towards online trading which is being conducted through web portals.
 However, the overall scenario is that less than 10% of coffee is sold through auctions as most small growers prefer to sell the unprocessed crop directly to exporters or roasters through agents

 As coffee consumers in Kerala are increasing the demand for domestic consumption is expected to rise.
-While international coffee chains are already planning their strategic entry in Kerala, domestic coffee chains are also expanding their businesses to capitalise the market opportunities.
-The latest entrants include Hilite Group of Kozhikode, Beans and Flavours, a small coffee blender from Idukki district and Tonico.
+While international coffee chains are already planning their strategic entry in Kerala, domestic coffee chains are also expanding their businesses to capitalize the market opportunities.
+The latest entrants include Hilite Group of Kozhikode, Beans, and Flavours, a small coffee blender from Idukki district and Tonico.
 Hilite Group plans to establish a chain of 100 coffee shops on the NH47 and NH 17 shortly.
-The domestic coffee chains have the potential to succeed and produce some global brands on account of factors like ambience, product quality and services.
+The domestic coffee chains have the potential to succeed and produce some global brands on account of factors like ambiance, product quality, and services.

 Need for Focused Attention

-For enhancing coffee productivity and quality, streamlining marketing and financial viability of small farms focused attention is urgently required on following areas.
+For enhancing coffee productivity and quality, streamlining marketing and financial viability of small farms focused attention is urgently required in the following areas.

-- Product diversification, quality improvement, mechanisation of specific farm operations, professional management and technical inputs, post-harvest processing, supplementary income earning opportunities to enable small growers to remain in production chain with cost competitiveness.
+- Product diversification, quality improvement, mechanization of specific farm operations, professional management and technical inputs, post-harvest processing, supplementary income-earning opportunities to enable small growers to remain in production chain with cost competitiveness.

 - Enhancing domestic consumption to help in price stability